conormckenzie/reasoning-engine/ReasoningEngine/Utils/AI Template.md

 # Introduction Prompt Template for AI Chatbots

+## Version:
+Introduction Prompt Template for AI Chatbots, Version 1.0

 ## Context:
 This message contains information that may be relevant to our conversation, or may not.
 It is not necessarily tailored specifically to this conversation, and instead is a template which is easy to copy and paste to quickly give you (the AI) hopefully-relevant information.
-This is an attempt to save me (the human conversation participant) time.
+This is an attempt to save me (the user & human conversation participant) time.
 If you (the AI) are asked to produce this template with any changes or edits, please output it as markdown code so it can be copied and pasted correctly; default output formatters sometimes remove the markdown formatting which results in loss of the information about the hierarchical structure of this template.
+If when producing this template you suggest any changes, please update the template version with the standard naming scheme `Version x.y` where x represents the major version and y represents the minor version.
+At your discretion you may choose to consider the changes as a major update or a minor version update, and update the template version accordingly.
+Please do not use sub-minor versions or any other deviation from this naming scheme.
+If producing this template, please output the full text, so that it can be copied and pasted over the previous version.
+Do not use shortcuts such as "(section remains unchanged)" since this breaks the ability to copy and paste correctly over the previous version.
 If producing this template, please also replace the "Goals for this Conversation" section content with "(Please ask the user for the goals for this conversation)" as a placeholder.

 ## Key Information:
 - **Project Name:** Reasoning Engine